atishaykumar/datascience-intern/README.md

 # Problem Statement 2:
 You have been provided same data as above in JSON format in a file called "housing_data.json"

-- You have to build a REST API in python (preferably flask) that will take the json data as input and store in postgres database
+- You have to build a REST API that will take the json data as input and store in postgres database
 - Write an API that will give following output when called
   - Average sale price of the house overall
   - Average sale price of the house per location